LuigiClemente/API-SRC/README.md

 ## Additional UI Components

-For an enhanced user experience, consider incorporating the [Steps with Directions](https://tailwindcomponents.com/component/steps-with-directions) component into your UI to visually represent the enrollment process.
+Library used but it has been reworked.
+[Steps with Directions](https://tailwindcomponents.com/component/steps-with-directions) component visually represent the enrollment process.

 * * *